 This handbook is intended to communicate our expectations to students and parents and to express our commitment to spiritual and academic excellence.
 We trust that you will find useful information and opportunities to meaningfully participate in the life of the school.
 Please encourage your children to support the school's mission and get involved in some of the many programs that we offer at Valley Christian High School.
 There are also many ways that you, as a parent, can share your time, talent, and treasure.
 Thank you for taking time to read this important document.
+Valley Christian Schools reserves the right and has sole discretion to make updates and changes as we see fit.
+Please refer to the website for the most recent edition.

-Please check the parent portal on our Website routinely (valleychristianaz.org) and RenWeb for additional information and the latest school news.
+Additionally, check the parent portal on our Website (valleychristianaz.org) and RenWeb for additional information and the latest school news.
 You can also stay up-to-date and connected through e-mail updates, our monthly magazine, video updates, and through our social media platforms (Facebook, Twitter, Instagram, and YouTube).
 We are continually seeking ways to enhance our communication channels.
-Thank you for giving us the gift of your children.
+Thank you for giving us the giftof your children.
 Welcome to Valley!